-Hot air ballooning is the oldest form of aviation, the history of hot air balloons begins over 200 years ago when a French scientist famously sent up a balloon carrying a rather confused duck, a sheep and a cockerel.
+The oldest form of aviation, the history of hot air balloons begins over 200 years ago when a French scientist famously sent up a balloon carrying a rather confused duck, a sheep and a cockerel.

 Balloons have come a long way since then (you’ll be pleased to hear we don’t burn old boots or meat as fuel anymore, or expect you to share a basket with animals!) and today ballooning is popular all over the world.

 First Hot Air Balloon Flight